hpyproject/hpy/docs/api.rst

 ``HPyType_BuiltinShape_Legacy`` and to include ``PyObject_HEAD`` at the start of its struct.
-It would be easy to relax this requirement on CPython (where the ``PyObject_HEAD`` fields are always present) but a large burden on other implementations (e.g. PyPy, GraalPython) where a struct starting with ``PyObject_HEAD`` might not exist.
+It would be easy to relax this requirement on CPython (where the ``PyObject_HEAD`` fields are always present) but a large burden on other implementations (e.g. PyPy, GraalPy) where a struct starting with ``PyObject_HEAD`` might not exist.

 Types created via the old Python C API are automatically legacy types.